 Semi-conductors talk at length during rehearsals, often about things that are irrelevant to making the performance better.
 This takes away from the time the musicians have to play and usually bores them.
 (In this state, when a semi-conductor does say something important, many don’t notice.)
 Some semi-conductors are consumed with creating an ‘exciting’ performance at the expense of nuance, ensemble and intonation.
 Others may be obsessed with historical performance practices and endeavor to make your symphony orchestra sound like a period Baroque ensemble.
 Good conductors won’t micromanage in this way or attempt to radically change an ensemble’s sound.

 We have some fond memories but we also had our fill.
 At its best, playing in an orchestra can be rewarding musically and you get to see a lot of places and play with a lot of great soloists.
-At its worst, it is physically taxing, uncreative, and unstable.
+Some of the great string players with whom we got to share the stage include Itzhak Perlman, Leonidas Kavakos, Joshua Bell, Roberto Diaz, Yo-yo Ma, and Lynn Harrell.
+At its worst though, playing in an orchestra (at least full-time) can be physically taxing, uncreative, and often financially unstable.
 There will always be exceptions, but the trends don't look good.
 If it's not been your main dream since you were ten to play in a full-time symphony orchestra, you might find it to be more work than it's worth.